•

 exhibition views at Artopia Gallery, Milan

-October 27, 2023 - January 12, 2024
+27th October 2023 - 12th January 2024

 Artopia opens a new space, a new location.

+The exhibition space, in origin a late 19th-century workshop located in the courtyard of the same building that has housed the gallery for over twenty years, was designed by the Martinelli Venezia studio.
 Here, on Thursday, October 26, 2023, we will inaugurate the exhibition titled Le donne con tre anime featuring the two French artists Adélaïde Feriot (Libourne, 1985) and Seulgi Lee (Seoul, 1972), curated by Marjolaine Lévy.

 The exhibition draws inspiration from the first feminist futuristic novel, A Woman with Three Souls, written in 1918 by the Austro-Italian artist Rosa Rosà.
 This novel addresses issues of women’s emancipation and introduces the concept of the “woman of the day after tomorrow” as a manifesto opposing the patriarchal discourse of the leader of the futurist movement, Marinetti.
 The book - considered the first feminist science fiction text - follows the journey of Giorgina Rossi, a housewife propelled into the future through a temporal acceleration and then undergoing three successive transformations.
 These metamorphoses lead her to become aware of her sensuality and desires in the first place, then to liberate her speech and oratory skills, and finally, the third and last metamorphosis involves the realm of artistic creation, projecting the protagonist into a cosmic flight.